 United Health Foundation/NMF Diverse Medical Scholars Program

 Established in 2013, the United Health Foundation (UHF) has partnered with National Medical Fellowships (NMF) to offer the Diverse Medical Scholars Program.
 This is a service-learning program designed to increase the number of qualified medical providers who have a commitment to improving access to quality healthcare in medically underserved communities.
-This program is a renewable scholarship that provides a $7,000 award to thirty-eight (38) qualified 2nd-4th year medical students.
-Selected Scholars will be enrolled in a medical school located in the U.S., be a member of an underrepresented minority group, and have demonstrated leadership and a commitment to underserved communities.
+This program is a renewable scholarship that provides a $7,000 award to qualified 2nd-4th year medical students.
+Selected Scholars will be enrolled in a medical school located in the U.S., a member of a group underrepresented in medicine, and have demonstrated leadership and a commitment to underserved communities.
 All Scholars are required to complete a 200-hour self-directed community health project with a community site of their choice.
-Due to safety precautions surrounding COVID-19, all project activities must be virtual.
+Due to safety precautions surrounding COVID-19, scholars should prepare for all or portions of their project activities to be virtual.

 UHF Scholar candidates must meet the following eligibility:

 - Proof of U.S. citizenship or Deferred Action for Childhood Arrivals (DACA) approval letter

 - Currently enrolled as a 2nd, 3rd, or 4th year medical student in an accredited MD/DO school located in the U.S.

-- Identification with one of the following minority groups: African American, Latino, Native American, or Asian Americans (Vietnamese and Cambodian only)
+- Identification with one of the following groups underrepresented in medicine: African American/Black, Hispanic/Latino, American Indian or Alaska Native, Asian American (Vietnamese and Cambodian only), Native Hawaiian or Other Pacific Islander

 - Demonstrated leadership early in career

 - Commitment to serving medically underserved communities

 - 200 service-learning hours with a community site of choice located in an underserved community

 - Orientation Participation (December 2021)